lrheault/polmeth2020/_pages/home.md

 excerpt: <br/>
 ---

+<h2>COVID-19 Situation</h2>

+PolMeth 2020 is currently accepting proposals.
+We are aware that many institutions recommended their faculty and students to avoid travel.
+Our conference is still far off in the summer (July 16-18).
+If there are concerns about the conference due to the ongoing coronavirus (COVID-19) outbreak, we will advise participants before they start registering.

 <h2>PolMeth XXXVII at the University of Toronto</h2>

 The 37th annual meeting of the Society for Political Methodology (PolMeth XXXVII) will take place in Toronto, Canada at the downtown campus of the [University of Toronto](https://www.utoronto.ca/){:target="_blank"} from July 16 to July 18, 2020.